 Students will be contacted within five (5) business days of form

 is the timeline for the ACE Program?

-Early October - Students may begin signing up for the ACE Program and receiving access to course materials
+1 through Feb 1 - Students may sign up for the ACE Program and receive

 - How much does Advanced Credit cost?

-Fall 2017 semester (August 2017), Purdue University has implemented a fee for any
+$55.00.
+Starting August 2017, Purdue University has implemented a fee for any

 non-Purdue student wishing to take a “credit by examination” exam; this

 includes the Advanced Credit Examinations that high school students take.